intel/llvm/sycl/doc/UsersManual.md

 **`-fsycl-targets=<T1>[,...,<Tn>]`**

-    Tells the compiler to generate code for specified devices.
-T is a target triple device name.
+    Enables ahead of time (AOT) compilation for specified device targets.
+T is a compiler target triple string, representing a target device architecture.
     You can specify more than one target, comma separated.
+Default just in time (JIT) compilation target can be added to the list to produce a combination of AOT and JIT code in the resulting fat binary.
     The following triples are supported by default:
     * spir64-unknown-unknown-sycldevice - this is the default generic SPIR-V
       target;